edwardpayton/angularx-components/README.md

   imports: [
     BrowserModule,

-    // Specify your library as an import
+    // Specify the library as an import ComponentsModule
-    LibraryModule
   ],
   providers: [],
   bootstrap: [AppComponent]